MachadoLhes/restQL-clojure/README.md

 #### Resources

-In RestQL resources are the API urls to retrieve data.
+In restQL resources are the API urls to retrieve data.
 Examples of resource would be:

 + planets: http://swapi.co/api/planets/
 + planet: http://swapi.co/api/planets/:id